 Mammoth Lakes is a well-known winter ski resort, but it is beautiful in other seasons as well.
 Convict Lake, just a couple of miles outside town, is a favorite sunrise spot for photographers.
 Minaret Vista offers stunning panoramic views of the jagged peaks.

 Devils Postpile, the national monument featuring tall columns of basalt, is another must-visit: here you can also hike to Rainbow Falls, one of the most majestic waterfalls in California when in full flow.
+The June Lake Loop, north of Mammoth Lakes, is a short but super scenic detour.

 While US 395 is beautiful any time of year, it is particularly stunning in fall, when the changing leaf colors turn entire hillsides and the sides of lakes and roads to blazing yellow and orange.